RasPlex/RasPlex.github.io/get-started/rasplex-installers.md

 They will handle:

-+ Downloading the latest (or any selected) version of RasPlex for either the RPi1 (Raspberry Pi B 512 or B+) or RPi2 (Raspberry Pi B2 1024)
++ Downloading the latest (or any selected) version of RasPlex for either the RPi1 (Raspberry Pi B 512 or B+, Pi Zero)  or   RPi2 (for Raspberry Pi B2 1024,  Pi 3)
 + Flashing it to SD card

 If these installers do not work for you, you can use our [legacy download instructions](/get-started/download-rasplex.html).